Featured

 During her time on campus, Coto volunteered for Chamberlain open house events.
 She met with prospective students and shared her first-hand experiences with them.

-“I’d talk with them about how Chamberlain works,” said Coto.
+“I’d talk with them about how Chamberlain works,” Coto said.
 “Many questions focused on how the classes were and what it’s like to be in class for just eight weeks.
 It was great to be able to help other students figure out how to get started.”

-Her campus experience behind her, Coto now works in the neonatal intensive care unit (NICU) at The Woman’s Hospital of Texas.
+After completing her nursing degree at Chamberlain, Coto began working in the neonatal intensive care unit (NICU) at The Woman’s Hospital of Texas.
 She said her extra involvement has positively impacted her foray into the real world.
 “My experiences taught me to be more outspoken, more confident and to believe in myself.”

 Request More Information